Midland (DJ): Biography

 In 2018, Midland featured in Resident Advisor's 'Between The Beats' film series, which follows DJs on tour to explore life on the road.

-As a touring DJ he's played at some of the most celebrated venues and parties around the world, including Fabric (London), Berghain/Panorama Bar (Berlin), Macarena Club (Barcelona), Concrete (Paris), Electric Pickle (Miami), Jaeger (Oslo), De School (Amsterdam), Le Sucre (Lyon), DC10 (Ibiza) and Pikes Hotel (Ibiza).
+As a touring DJ he's played at venues and parties around the world, including Fabric (London), Berghain/Panorama Bar (Berlin), Macarena Club (Barcelona), Concrete (Paris), Electric Pickle (Miami), Jaeger (Oslo), De School (Amsterdam), Le Sucre (Lyon), DC10 (Ibiza) and Pikes Hotel (Ibiza).
 He's played at a number of festivals including Glastonbury and Field Day (UK), Dekmantel and Lowlands (Netherlands), Let Them Eat Cake (Australia), Love International (Croatia), Montreaux Jazz Festival (Switzerland) and Rob Da Bank's Bestival (UK).

 In January 2019, Midland was announced as the cover star of Mixmag magazine's February issue.

 Personal life

 Midland is gay and uses his social media presence to raise awareness of issues affecting LGBT people.
 He lives with his husband, Mike, in South London.